Konig-Varorson/quake2-rerelease-dll-ionized/IONIZED README.md

      * target_print: allows printing messages to all clients regardless of who triggers, to bypass messages only being shown if players trigger things.
      * target_give: gives the player an item of mapper's choice.
      * target_kill: automatically kills the activator (easier than target_hurt).
-     * target_cvar: allows mapper to set a cvar.
      * INCOMPLETE: target_remove: removes an item from player's inventory.
 * g_trigger.cpp:
   * Added new entities: